 Must be preceded by a move action (standing up doesn't count).
-Roll STR or ATH.
-Your target rolls STR or ATH.
-On a success, the difference between the rolls is damage dealt and you move the target to any very close position.
+Roll STR or ATH against STR or ATH.
+On a success, the difference is damage dealt and you move the target to any very close position.
 Both you and the target end up lying prone on the floor.